-The Henry Ford II estate, also known as the Roy family vacation home on HBO’s Succession, has just sold for $105 million.
+The Henry Ford II estate, also known as the Roy family vacation home on HBO’s Succession, made history after selling for $105 million in 2021.

 The property, celebrated as one of the country’s premier estates (and one of the world’s best homes), was originally on the market for $175 million in 2017.
 However, the seller lowered the price to $145 million before settling on the $105 million price tag.

-This sale is recognized as the second largest in Long Island history – second only to hedge-funder Barry Rosenstein’s $147 million purchase in 2014.
+This sale is the second largest in Long Island history – second only to hedge-funder Barry Rosenstein’s $147 million purchase in 2014.

 Henry Ford II’s estate was built in the early 1960s by the grandson of the famous automobile pioneer Henry Ford.
 It boasts nearly a quarter-mile of Atlantic Ocean frontage across one of the country’s most esteemed postcodes.